What do you mean a JPEG of my logo won’t work?

 If you are a marketing manager, training professional, or business owner and you need to make a video, then “The CRAFT: Video Production Blog” is for you.
 The purpose of this post is to explain the difference between vector and raster graphics and give you pro-tips for using both types in a video production.
 So, please comment and let me know your experience.

-I recently had a discussion with a long-time client named Leo.
+We recently had a discussion with a long-time client.
 Our project kick-off meeting went down like this:

 There are two main types of graphics: raster and vector.
 To fully understand the difference, let’s look at definitions for each.
-Then I’ll offer tips for using each image format in your video projects.
+Then we will offer tips for using each image format in your video projects.

 What is a raster graphic?